AdaCore/spark2014/docs/lrm/source/subprograms.rst

-The Extensions_Visible aspect shall not be specified for a subprogram which has no parameters of either a specific tagged type or a private type unless the subprogram is declared in an instance of a generic unit and the corresponding subprogram in the generic unit satisifies this rule.
+The Extensions_Visible aspect shall not be specified for a subprogram which has no parameters of either a specific tagged type or a private type unless the subprogram is declared in an instance of a generic unit and the corresponding subprogram in the generic unit satisfies this rule.
 [Such an aspect specification, if allowed, would be ineffective.]

 [These rules ensure that the value of the underlying tag (at run time) of